donalharrison/no1_system/docs/core/Statuses.md

 ## Provoked
 #### Fixed
 While you are Provoked, reduce Hits in the result sets of any Actions you take aginast targets other than the provoking target.
+You can tka the Recover ACtion on your turn using Composure, recovering your Nerve Defense and removing the Provoked status.

 ## Restrained
 #### Variable